joshmsmith/temporal-multi-agent-order-repair/README.md

 You can trigger this from MCP using the `initiate_proactive_agent()` tool.

 ## 3. Results
-#todo talk about the ingredients (detect, analyze, Action, Report)
+Now the Hogwarts students and staff will have what they need this year!
+We demonstrated several different kinds of agents with Temporal:
+- a long-lived, interactive agent as MCP tools
+- simple single-task agents, doing AI-powered automation
+- a proactive agent - also connected via MCP

 #todo talk about the styles: single activity, multiple activities, proactive/scheduled, proactive/looping, supervised

 #TODO: explain automation agents vs conversational (assistive) agents, and how they can be used together

 ### What's Cool About This:
-#todo talk about long running interactive agents, proactive agents, self-repairing workflows
+#todo talk about long running interactive agents, proactive agents,() self-repairing workflows)